Chapter 25 : Questions and Answers.

 “Um, why not?”
 Angie asked.

-She had a point, Albus supposed.
+Albus supposed she'd a point.
 His family were given rather special treatment, and he supposed it wasn’t entirely fair.
 He hadn’t even been alive when his dad had defeated Voldemort.

-“Do you think she only let us do that because of who we are?” he asked Rose later.
+“Do you think she only agreed because of who we are?” he asked Rose later.

 “No.” She sounded certain.
 “I’m not saying people don’t favour us sometimes, but that’s ridiculous.
 Anyway, who cares why she let us?
-The most important thing is she did.
+What matters is she did.
 All we’ve got to do now is make sure everybody knows it and Dora might’ve even helped with that.”

 Maybe that’s what was worrying him really.
 The closer they came to implementing their plan, the more nervous it made him.
 He couldn’t believe that the very next day, they could be facing the person who’d tormented him all year.